 Active epistaxis or an uncontrolled bleeding disorder

 In patients with stridor or angioedema Angioedema Angioedema is edema of the deep dermis and subcutaneous tissues.
-It is usually an acute mast cell–mediated reaction caused by exposure to drug, venom, dietary, pollen, or animal dander allergens... read more , stimulation of the laryngopharynx may further compromise the airway.
+It is usually an acute but sometimes a chronic mast cell–mediated reaction caused by exposure to a drug (eg, angiotensin-converting... read more , stimulation of the laryngopharynx may further compromise the airway.
 If laryngoscopy is essential, it should be done in the controlled setting of an operating room with a person skilled at difficult airway management (including surgical techniques) present.

 Injury to the mucosa, which may cause bleeding